Master of Science in Technology

 Work Experience (max.
 3 points)

-Your work experience related to the field of study and applicable to the programme is given points as follows:
+Your work experience related to the field of study and applicable to the programme:

 - 0 points = Less than 1 year of work experience